-Another and arguably even better method would be to base the estimate of greenhouse gas emissions on the major wars on the proportion of fuel use by Central Command.
-In FY2014 (see figure 4) this was about 24 percent of the total non-standard operational fuel consumption by the DOD.
-But because the US counterterror operations are underway all over the world (in about 80-90 countries) the Central Command is not the only war zone in the global war on terror.
-The estimate here is that the portion of all greenhouse gas emissions related to the Global War on Terror, in patrolling the Persian Gulf, and Central Command Overseas Contingency Operations is about 35 percent of total greenhouse gas emissions for non-standard and standard operations.
+Another, and arguably better, method would be to base estimates of greenhouse gas emissions during the major wars on the proportion of fuel use by Central Command and other war zones.
+In FY2014 (see figure 4), Central Command used about 24 percent of the total operational fuel consumption by the DOD.
+But because US post-9/11 counterterror operations are underway all over the world (in about 80-90 countries) the Central Command is not the only war zone in the global war on terror.

+The estimate derived here is thus based on the assumption that the portion of all greenhouse gas emissions related to the Global War on Terror, in patrolling the Persian Gulf and Central Command Overseas Contingency Operations is about 35 percent of total greenhouse gas emissions for non-standard and standard operations.